rdp/replace-text-pdf/README.md

 $ ./replaceinpdf.cr input_filename.pdf "something you want replaced" "what you want it replaced with" output_filename.pdf

-output_filename.pdf can be the input filename if you'd like to overwrite it.  input and output filenames can be "-" if you want to output to stdout and chain (ex: multiple replacements)
+output_filename.pdf can be the input filename if you'd like to overwrite it with the modified file.
+input and output filenames can be "-" if you want to output to stdout (ex: chain for multiple subsequent replacements)

 For instance $ ./replaceinpdf input.pdf "this" "with that" - | ./replaceinpdf - "this2" "with that2" final_output.pdf